LorisNanni/Integrating-Deep-Neural-Networks-with-Support-Vector-Machines-for-Gene-Expression-Classification/README.md

 % code/toolbox
-LibSVM is avaialble at: https://www.csie.ntu.edu.tw/~cjlin/libsvm/ CodeEnsembleKAN.rar stores the code for BaseKAN, FourierKAN, EfficientKAN
+LibSVM is avaialble at: https://www.csie.ntu.edu.tw/~cjlin/libsvm/ CodeEnsembleKAN.zip stores the code for BaseKAN, FourierKAN, EfficientKAN Tool1.zip stores the code of the other approaches and the feature selection methods